Ekaiman/tic-tac-toe/README.md

 - The board will automatically refresh and switch which player begins the next round.

 ## Future Additions
+- Create an option to play against a computer.
 - Allow users to pick their token from a drop down menu.
 - Add music to browser.